 BETA RAYS (see "alpha rays" above), a stream of electrons emitted by radioactive substances in the process of disintegration.

-BODY, a material substance having three dimen-
+BODY, a material substance having three dimensions.
+Ant: spirit.

 CATEGORICAL imperative, a Kantian phrase signifying that the highest source of moral obligation is man's own will or practical intellect.